Kotlin/kotlinx.serialization/docs/custom_serializers.md

 }
 ```

 Deserializing a class with multiple values is a complex task, mainly because you don't know the order of fields in the input stream in advance.
-So crucial part here is make a `when` over index of an incoming element:
+So crucial part here is to make a `when` over an index of an incoming element:

 ```kotlin
 override fun deserialize(input: Decoder): BinaryPayload {